chby/kuben/wp-content/plugins/contact-form-to-email/README.txt

 * Fixed typos in French translations

 = 1.1.24 =
- Fixed PHP session issues
+* Fixed PHP session issues

+= 1.1.25 =
+* Shortcode paramters sanitization

+= 1.1.26 =
+* Updated API URLs

+= 1.1.27 =
+* New website & documentation links

+= 1.1.28 =
+* Added demo pages

+= 1.1.29 =
+* Added nonces and security improvements

+= 1.1.30 =
+* Correction to support address

+= 1.1.31 =
+* New filter for file uploads

+= 1.1.32 =
+* Compatible with WP 4.5

+= 1.1.33 =
+* Slashes escape fix

+= 1.1.34 =
+* jQuery deprecated functions replaced

+= 1.1.35 =
+* Fixed bug in throubleshoot area

+= 1.1.37 =
+* Using plugins_loaded instead init

+= 1.1.38 =
+* Removed unneeded tag from public from

+= 1.1.39 =
+* Removed old versions of Contact Form to Email

+= 1.1.40 =
+* New documentation

+= 1.1.41 =
+* "From" email address corrected

+= 1.1.42 =
+* IP address not included as default to avoid anti-spam issues

+= 1.1.43 =
+* Mail notice removed

+= 1.1.44 =
+* Captcha params update

+= 1.1.45 =
+* Auto-formatting for from email

+= 1.1.46 =
+* Fix on email tags

+= 1.1.47 =
+*  Modified admin addr

+= 1.1.48 =
+*  Fixed XSS issue (Thank you to Burak Kelebek for the report)

 == Upgrade Notice ==

-= 1.1.24 =
+= 1.1.48 =
- Fixed PHP session issues
+*  Fixed XSS issue (Thank you to Burak Kelebek for the report)

-Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
-Contact us if you need further information: http://wordpress.dwbooster.com/support
+Important note: If you are using a commercial version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://form2email.dwbooster.com/contact-us